Official Title

 2. Identify risk factors for prognosis for a severe disease course;

-preventive measures, medicines, therapies, and official communication and government
+of preventive measures, medicines, therapies, and official communication and

-organisations.
-Local organisations invite their contacts using social media and mailing
+patient organisations.
+Local organisations invite their contacts using social media and

-registered, participants receive a link via e-mail to the baseline questionnaire with
+Once registered, participants receive a link via e-mail to the baseline questionnaire

 conditions.
 7 days after completing the baseline questionnaire, and in regular intervals